 Additionally, Mr. Trash Wheel can also capture any oil slicks that may travel down the river and is strong enough to withstand storms.

-Engineering students from the University of San Diego have partnered with Clear Blue Sea, a San Diego non-profit organization, to reduce garbage in the Pacific Gyre.
+Student interns from the University of San Diego, San Diego State University, UC San Diego, Point Loma Nazarene and local high schools have partnered with Clear Blue Sea, a San Diego non-profit organization, to reduce garbage in the Pacific Gyre.
 FRED, which stands for Floating Robot for Eliminating Debris, is an ocean-traveling robot that runs on renewable energy to clean up harmful floating debris from marine environments such as bays, rivers, and oceans.

 This prototype is currently in phase two of a four-phase project and is set to be completed in 2023.
 It’s designed with flaps in front of the machine that collects debris and transports it to a collection bin via conveyor belt.
 Solar panels help the machine run and it’s steered by remote control.
 This fascinating project aims to collect bigger plastics before they turn into microplastics.

 FRED also comes equipped with sensors to keep marine life away during operation and the machine moves at a slow speed so animals can easily swim away.